-We offer a range of provision to support children with (e.g. communication and interaction, cognition and learning difficulties, social, mental and health problems or sensory or physical needs).
+We offer a range of provision to support children with (e.g. communication and interaction, cognition and learning difficulties, social, emotional and mental health problems or sensory or physical needs).
 We have high expectations of all children and staff and we believe that it is the entitlement of all children to have the opportunity to achieve their full potential.